Probability 0 review

 Probability 0 Review

-Probability 0 is an application created by droqen.
+Probability 0 is an app created by droqen.
 Probability 0 was first published on .
-It is accessible on Steam.
+The app is accessible for Steam.

 Probability 0 is a downward-scrolling infinite arcade platformer.